 Richard Topping, Chief Legal Officer

-As Chief Legal Officer, Richard Topping leads CareSource’s assurance and advocacy teams including legal, internal audit, compliance and risk, program integrity, policy, government relations, and corporate governance.
+As Chief Legal Officer, Richard Topping leads CareSource’s assurance and advocacy teams including legal, internal audit, compliance and risk, program integrity, external affairs, policy, government relations, and corporate governance.
 He also serves as the lead executive for the organization’s veteran and military service programs.

 Richard was an attorney at the U.S. Department of Justice for the George W. Bush Administration.
-There he represented the Secretary of Health and Human Services during the height of clinical disputes over the relationship between vaccines and autism in children.
+He represented the Secretary of Health and Human Services during the height of clinical disputes over the relationship between vaccines and autism in children.
 He also served as counsel at the Center for Bioethics at Brigham and Women’s Hospital and Harvard Medical School in Boston.